-Mayo Clinic in Rochester MN working together with BioKier, Inc. have been awarded a $386,760 SRA Grant by JDRF (formerly known as the Juvenile Diabetes Research Foundation) to Conduct a study in Type 1 Diabetes Patients.
-Adrian Vella MD (Mayo clinic, Rochester, MN) will be this project PI with Dr. George Szewczyk (BioKier, Inc.) as co-PI.
+In collaboration with Mayo Clinic in Rochester MN, BioKier has been awarded a $500K SRA Grant by JDRF (formerly known as the Juvenile Diabetes Research Foundation) to conduct a study in Type 1 Diabetes Patients.
+Adrian Vella MD (Mayo Clinic, Rochester, MN) will be the Principal Investigator on this project, with Dr. George Szewczyk (BioKier) as co-PI.
 The study will support clinical development of BioKier’s proprietary BKR-017, colon-targeted, sustained-release butyrate tablets, to evaluate the effect on improvement of insulin sensitivity and triglyceride levels in type 1 diabetes patients.
 The grant will be conducted in two phases.
-During phase 1, tablets of BKR-017 will be manufactured to support the clinical study.
-The tablets will be manufactured by Emerson Resources, Inc., BioKier’s manufacturing partner.
+During phase 1, tablets of BKR-017 were manufactured to support the clinical study.
+The tablets were manufactured by Emerson Resources, Inc., BioKier’s manufacturing partner.
 In phase 2, Dr Adrian Vella will conduct a 12-week clinical trial of BKR-017 at the Mayo Clinic in type 1 diabetes patients.

 The aim of the clinical trial is to demonstrate safety and efficacy of BKR-017 in type 1 diabetes patients.
-The manufacture of BKR-017 tablets is expected to be completed in Q4, 2019.
-The clinical study will commence in early 2020 and will be conducted as a 12-week (4 weeks of run-in and 8 weeks of treatment) open-label study and will test the effect of BKR-017 on patients’ insulin sensitivity, triglyceride levels, and glucose variability.
+The manufacture of BKR-017 tablets was completed in 2019.
+The clinical study will commence in early 2023 and will be conducted as a 12-week (4 weeks of run-in and 8 weeks of treatment) open-label study and will test the effect of BKR-017 on patients’ insulin sensitivity, triglyceride levels, and glucose variability.
 Positive results in this study will support commercialization of the product.
-Market entry would be expected in Q2, 2022

-JDRF is leading the fight against type 1 diabetes (T1D) by funding research, advocating for policies that accelerate access to new therapies, and providing a support network for millions of people around the world impacted by T1D.
+JDRF is leading the fight against type 1 diabetes by funding research, advocating for policies that accelerate access to new therapies and providing a support network for millions of people around the world impacted by type 1 diabetes.